-And the handprint alphabet series continues!
+And the Handprint Animal ABC series continues!
 Only another 20 letters to go (what was I thinking?!) – but – the children are VERY happy and they are really enjoying all the print making.
 Today, I overheard Red Ted and Pip Squeak discussing how they could make other animals from their handprints – “This could be the tail, and these fingers could be the legs“.
 Ah.
 How cute!
 Today, we share our handprint F – F for Flamingo!
 I do hope you like our Handprint Flamingo!
 This would also make a great Summer Arts And Crafts for Preschoolers project don’t you think?

 We really enjoyed the Flamingo, as it is bright and cheery!
 We used googly eyes (of course) and tissue paper for the water!
 We looked at Flamingo online first – so that the children could remember what they looked like.
 I pointed out the big black peak and the long thing legs.
 That is when Red Ted said we “had to add” water.
 It was is idea.